Solidarity Gardens CU plants its roots, hopes to squash food insecurity

 URBANA, Ill.
-(WCIA) — Community leaders with Cunningham Township have started a ‘Solidarity Garden’ program for those suffering from food insecurity.
+(WCIA) — Community leaders with Cunningham Township have started a ‘Solidarity Garden’ program to assist those suffering from food insecurity.

 “Our goal is to empower people in the community to grow food for themselves and their neighbors, so we can avoid food insecurity this fall,” said Danielle Chynoweth, Cunningham Township Supervisor.